tak3mat3k/ViperSwiftTemplate/README.md

 - Takeshi$ python Viper.py -n YourModuleName
 - And Thats it

-It Create a Folder With the next Structure
+It Create a Folder With the bellow Structure
 - YourModuleName
 	- Logic
     	- Interactor